Twisted Composition Algebras and Arthur Packets for Triality Spin(8): Structure Theory of

 Let $G = \Spin_8$ be a split, simply connected Chevalley group of type $D_4$.
 We fix a maximal torus $T$ contained in a Borel subgroup $B$ defined over $F$.
 The group $G$ is then generated by root groups $U_{\alpha}\cong \mathbb G_a$, where $\alpha \in\Phi$.
 Steinberg showed that one can pick the isomorphisms $x_{\alpha}: \mathbb G_a \rightarrow U_{\alpha}$ such that

 whenever $\alpha+\alpha'$ is a root.
 Fixing such a system of isomorphisms for $\alpha \in \Delta$ is fixing an \'epinglage (or pinning) for $G$.
-As Kac noted, a choice of signs corresponds to an orientation of the Dynkin diagram.
+By the discussion on page 40 in \cite{FK}, commutators signs can be specified by choosing an orientation of the Dynkin diagram.
+There is a short exact sequence: